Benny902/tari/README.md

 a page for the Manager only: localhost:3000/manager (this page is like the Collector page, but with the option to delete orders.) on the home page i did not add buttons to direct to these pages, because they are not supposed to be known to the customers.

-the web app will be deployed to the company's website soon.